raboof/akka.github.com/news/_posts/2012-03-06-akka-20-released.md

 * Huge thanks to Karim Osman and Ivan Porto Carrero
 * Built as an Akka Extension

-Brand new website, still at http://akka.io
-* Huge thanks to Heather Miller for her outstanding work
+Brand new website, still at [http://akka.io](http://akka.io), huge thanks to Heather Miller for her outstanding work

 ## Upcoming Releases